Compliance

 GDPR for US Businesses

-Even without EU presence, GDPR may apply if you:
+Even without European offices, GDPR may apply to your US business.

-• Offer goods/services to EU residents (even if free)
+• Offer goods or services to EU residents (even if free)

 • Data Protection Impact Assessments for high-risk processing

-• Data Protection Officer (if certain criteria met)
+• Data Protection Officer (if certain criteria are met)

 • International data transfer mechanisms (if sending data outside EU/EEA)